The obligation to adopt national implementation measures

 Beyond the adoption of legislation, other measures, including of an administrative nature, need to be taken to implement the Treaty.
 Clear instructions should for instance be given to a state party’s diplomats to promote adherence to the Treaty among other states.
 Preparation may also be needed within government for how to respond to requests for international cooperation and assistance from other states parties.
 In particular, clear instructions should be given to the administrators of the national health system to ensure the provision of assistance to any victims of nuclear-weapons use or testing who are resident in each state party.
 For some states, there may also be a need for national measures to enable environmental remediation of affected land.

-As mentioned above, TPNW signatory Algeria already in May 2021 adopted a Prime Ministerial Decree that created and mandated a National Agency for the rehabilitation of the former French nuclear test sites in the south of Algeria.
-The Agency is empowered to contract and manage rehabilitation works and to seek national and international assistance for theseoperations.251
+Algeria, which has signed but not yet ratified the TPNW, issued a prime ministerial decree already in May 2021 that created and mandated a National Agency for the rehabilitation of the former French nuclear test sites in the south of Algeria.
+The Agency is empowered to contract and manage rehabilitation works and to seek national and international assistance for these operations.1